MandyMeindersma/CMPUT404-assignment-web-client/README.md

 ==============================

-I used Gary Dhillon and Jasmine Woo as a contributor
+I used Gary Dhillon, Cole Mackenzie and Jasmine Woo as a contributor